-Political Technological New dti leadership.
-Increased confidence in government as a result of changes in leadership.
-The positive potential of the rise of 'big data', predictive analytics, artificial intelligence as well as intelligent forecasting and reporting tools.
-Potential regulatory integration / mergers as a result of pressures on the fiscus.
-Power of automation, including cognitive automation, to cut costs.
-Layoffs in the financial sector as a result of Increasing pressure for collaboration and sharing of resources across public entities. digital transformation.
-Low cost access to technology & communications devices such as smartphones + increased access to smartphones by ordinary people - can access full internet, not just telephony.
+Political Technological nanotechnology & 'Internet of Things'.
+Need to reskill and upskill our people to ensure that • Rise in populism with a more militant approach to social change. they remain relevant to NCT's requirements.
+New dti leadership.
+The positive potential of the rise of 'big data', predictive analytics, artificial intelligence as Increased confidence in government as a result of changes in leadership. well as intelligent forecasting and reporting tools. regulatory integration Potential mergers as a result of pressures on the Power of automation, including cognitive fiscus. automation, to cut costs.
+Increasing pressure for collaboration Layoffs in the financial sector as a result of and sharing of resources across public digital transformation. entities.
+Low cost technology access to communications devices such as smartphones + increased access to smartphones by ordinary people - can access full internet, not just telephony.
 Rapid increase in on-line shopping and commercial transactions, in South Africa and across borders, requiring the strengthening of e-consumer protection and new ways of adjudicating on such cases.
-The advent of e-government and the increased delivery of public services through digital platforms and channels Increasing need for seamless, cross agency, interconnected data architectures www.treasury.gov.za › documents › review
+The advent of e-government and the increased delivery of public services through digital platforms and channels Increasing need for seamless, cross agency, interconnected data architectures www.treasury.gov.za > documents > review